darwin-eu/PregnancyIdentifier/extras/shiny/readme.txt

 ## readme

-just put the zip file(s) in the "data" directory based on structure <dbname>.zip, e.g. IPCI.zip
+just put the zip file(s) in the "data" directory and execute the code in app.R